 Medium

-During the 2019 legislative session, the Behavioral Health Division was allocated funds for the purpose of providing behavioral health services and support grants to school districts to address student behavioral health needs.
-The appropriate for this effort can be reviewed in Section 23 of Senate Bill 2012.
+During the 2019 legislative session, the Behavioral Health Division was allocated funds to provide behavioral health services and support grants to school districts to address student behavioral health needs.
+The appropriation for this effort can be reviewed in Section 23 of Senate Bill 2012.

 School districts and Special Education Units that billed Medicaid for School-Based services during the previous school year are eligible to apply for School Grant Funding.
 Eligibility amounts are based on the previous school year's Medicaid Match received by the Department of Public Instruction.